ilmanzo/karax_clock/README.md

 to install dependencies and compile the code.

-Then open index.html with your favourite browser!
+Then open index.html with your favourite browser, or simply [click here for a live example](https://ilmanzo.github.io/karax_clock/)

 # Demo

 ![Demo](assets/clock_demo.gif)